Abnossis/Bamazon/README.md

 #Bamazon

-A Node.js & MySQL command line Amazon-like storefront app that takes in customers orders and depletes stock from the stores Inventory.
+In this project, in combination with Node.js & MySQL command line we are creating an "Amazon-like storefront".
+The app will take in orders from customers and deplete stock from the store's inventory.
+As a bonus task, the program app is able to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 ### Overview